HPI-Information-Systems/MetaSynth/README.md

 ## How to run MetaSynth

+### 0. Installation

+First, install pytorch by following the instructions [here](https://pytorch.org/get-started/locally/) Afterwards you can install the requirements from the requirements.txt file.

 ### 1. Prepare the data

 Every dataset in the data/ folder has either a ```download.py```or a ```process.py```.
 In case of downloading, you just need to run ```python download.py``` in the dataset directory.